ReMod-Studios/Update-Agriculture-Bedrock/README.md

 # Update Agriculture Add-on

-## License
-- This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.

 ## Building Instructions:
 - Clone the Repository.
 - Unzip the the zip that comes out when cloned.